mathieures/scripts/README.md

 New-Link.ps1			| Create a link (symbolic by default) the easy way Set-SplitLocation.ps1	| Change the directory to the one of the file Start-Timer.ps1			| A timer (5s by default) cancellable by pressing any key.
-A sound is played at the end.
+A sound is played at the end. dospath2unix.sh			| Convert a Windows path to a WSL path